ViktorC/C-ATTL3/README.md

     * [GlorotWeightInitialization](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_glorot_weight_initialization.html)
     * [HeWeightInitialization](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_he_weight_initialization.html)
     * [OrthogonalWeightInitialization](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_orthogonal_weight_initialization.html)

-The dimensionalities of the accepted input tensors of the different layers are specified using instances of the [Dimensions](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_dimensions.html) class which uses expression templates and compile time polymorphism to enable the fast and easy computation of the input dimensionalities of intermediary layers in complex neural networks.

 ### NeuralNetwork
 The highest level building blocks of the different architectures are the neural network implementations provided by the library.
 Using these implementations, either as modules in a composite constellation or as standalone networks, almost any neural network architecture can be constructed.
 They are the following: